-- European Commission and Member States should monitor ITS market developments and evolution of European standards and technology supporting ITS usage in order to maintain efficient usage of EU harmonised spectrum.
-Due to technology neutrality implemented in spectrum regulation, any support to a particular ITS road technology remains at the initiative from European Commission. - European Commission and EU Member States should support - the development of connectivity on-board (cars, trains, aircraft) based on EU harmonised spectrum. - the development of autonomous vehicles based on ITS and other EU harmonised spectrum.
+- European Commission and EU Member States should support - the development of connectivity on-board (cars, trains, aircraft) based on EU harmonised spectrum. - the development of autonomous vehicles based on ITS and other EU harmonised spectrum.

 3.4.
 Broadcasting and PMSE